 In short, gifts should be viewed as a small - yet potent - type of ammo in the leader's employee appreciation arsenal.

-Here are six more ideas to consider when it comes to gift-giving in schools:
+Here are five more ideas to consider when it comes to gift-giving in schools:

 Mindset: When individuals move into supervisory roles they must assume a portion of their salary will go back to the school - to employees, organizations, or fundraisers.
-While it's hard to put a number on this contribution, between one and five percent is a good rule of thumb to follow.
+While it's hard to put a number on this contribution, anything between 1 and 3 percent is a good rule of thumb to follow.